Table of contents

-- 1. Secure your social media accounts
+- Secure your social media accounts

-- 3. Establish social media guidelines
+- Establish social media guidelines

-- 4. Design a crisis communication plan
+- Design a crisis communication plan

-- 6. Respond on social media
+- Respond to social media users

-- 8. Evaluate your social media crisis response
+- Evaluate your crisis response

 What is a social media crisis?

-Some of them will be critical towards your company or product.
-That’s nothing a seasoned social media manager can’t handle.
+Some of them will be critical of your company or product.
+That’s nothing a seasoned social media team can’t handle.

 Social media crisis management plan

 Without further ado, let’s take a closer look at the bulletproof social media crisis management tips.
 I hope they will help you design a solid crisis scenario.

 The first steps describe what you should do before a social media crisis.